Candles in Darkness

 Paths to Recovery, p.
 46

-When I first came to Al-Anon, I wanted the lights to come on all at once.
-I wanted one meeting to explain everything, one Step to fix everything, one conversation with my sponsor to make the confusion stop.
+When I first came to Al-Anon, my life had gotten very dark.
+I wanted the lights to come on all at once — one meeting to explain everything, one Step to fix everything, one conversation with my sponsor to make the confusion stop.
 I wanted recovery to work like a switch.

 It works like candles.
+When others shared their experience they lit a candles with theirs.
 One meeting helped me understand I didn't cause it.
 One phone call helped me see I was people-pleasing out of fear, not love.
 One quiet morning with the literature helped me recognize my own anger for the first time.
-Each experience lit something small — not enough to see the whole room, but enough to stop stumbling in that one spot.
+Each experience lit something small — not enough to see the whole room, but enough to look at myself with a little more courage.

 Recovery isn't a sudden awakening.
-It's a slow accumulation of small truths that eventually become enough to see by.
+It's a slow accumulation of borrowed light that eventually becomes enough to see myself — and others — as simply, ordinarily human.

 When recovery feels too slow, I can name one candle — one small truth I can see now that I couldn't before.
 That light is real, even if the room is still mostly dark.